 By the grace of God, although we were living in a country with no special Sai center, something like a quantum leap happened for our family with the Avatar: as we know, no matter where we are, the main important point is that our hearts are the holy residence of divinity.

-After our acceptance of Swami, the harmony in our house became better, and we began a conscious practice as our sadhana: cleaning the house with consciousness, playing bhajan CDs (instead of just spreading the sound of TV programs and news in house), using candles and fragrant sticks to help us remember Swami's energy through our breath, practicing feeling God in every being and in objects, and expanding our hearts by forgiving, by loving all, and by serving all -- all of which helps in elevating and enlightening us.
+After our acceptance of Swami, the harmony in our home became better, and we began a conscious practice as our sadhana: cleaning the home with consciousness, playing bhajan CDs (instead of just spreading the sound of TV programs and news), using candles and fragrant sticks to help us remember Swami's energy through our breath, practicing feeling God in every being and in objects, and expanding our hearts by forgiving, by loving all, and by serving all -- all of which helps in elevating and enlightening us.

-No matter how educated a family we are, we are learning to live our lives by inner feelings, and to flow with the divine energy we feel in our hearts as we live our daily lives.
+Even as an educated family, we are learning to live our lives by inner feelings, and to flow with the divine energy we feel in our hearts as we live our daily lives.
 Sometimes this experience does not overlap with our limited logic power.

 When we surrender our mind to God completely, He will take care of us in every way. ~ Sathya Sai Baba